azadbolour/azadbolour.github.io/profile.md

 ---
-title: Bolour Computing
 ---

 # Azad Bolour - Software Consultant

 Principal at Bolour Computing

-azadbolour at bolour.com

-## Summary

 Independent software consultant since 1987.
 Architect, team lead, developer.
 Expertise in the Java and the JVM ecosystem.
 Recent experience in Scala, Haskell, React, Cloud Foundry.

+azadbolour at bolour.com

 [web site](http://www.bolour.com/)

 ## Professional Interests

-Hands-on technical leadership in a tightly-knit software development team.
+Hands-on technical leadership in a tight-knit software development team.
 Contribution to all aspects of the development process, including product definition, system design and construction, and the development process itself.
 Preference for modern functional programming langauges like Scala.
 Preference